You've got to reach your prime.

 - Parodied in The Fresh Prince of Bel-Air with hilarity.
 Will spends time training to fight the bully from the opening sequence.

 - In Episode 2 of Galavant, when Isabella decides to make Galavant return to top form.
 It's even complete with a pseudo-'70s-rock song called "Stand down!"
-Reality Ensues, though, and the montage makes Galavant's body so stiff he can't move the next day.
+Surprisingly Realistic Outcome, though, and the montage makes Galavant's body so stiff he can't move the next day.

 - Game of Thrones: